CaylinDewey/p3bank2/README.md

 # Quick Bank
 Quick Bank is a Python terminal banking application, which runs in the Code Institute mock terminal on Heroku.
+It can be used by anyone that has worked with a bank account before.
+It is ideal for anyone wanting to data capture banking details quickly and efficiently.

 Users can create accounts, make withdrawals, and deposits.
 The data is stored in a Google spreadsheet that is easy to access and read.
 Balances are available before and after the transactions.

 The flow and input was designed with the user's comfort in mind.
 Minimal keystrokes and mouse use was a priority.
 The terminal is easy to read, navigate and relays information in a simple way.
-The user is prompted for information, making a user manual unnecessary.
+The user is prompted at every step, making for easy navigation.
+Bulk data capture is easily accomodated with only the keyboard use.

 [Click on this hyperlink for a live version of the project.](https://p3-bank2-bedbb06cdecb.herokuapp.com/).